RiveryIO/rivery_cli/docs/commands/activities/logs-fetch.md

 Options:
   --runId TEXT     The run id that will be used to filter the logs.  [required] --filePath TEXT  The file that the logs should be saved to.
-  --prettier TEXT  Whether logs should be in a pretty table format or not.
+  --pretty TEXT  Whether logs should be in a pretty table format or not.
   --help           Show this message and exit.
 ```